-Mobile phone coverage is generally good in Tunisia, especially in large cities.
+Cell phone coverage is generally good in Tunisia, especially in large cities.
 Coverage may not be available in more remote areas, especially if travelling through the desert.
-Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile while in Tunisia.
+Ensure you have global roaming activated with your cell phone carrier before you leave home if you wish to use it while in Tunisia.

 You'll have to adjust to different standards of hygiene and sanitation while in Tunisia.
 The standard toilet is of the squat variety and this may take some getting used to, although western-style toilets can be found in some tourist areas.